The 9 Best Buffett-isms of All Time

 1. "If you get to my age in life and nobody thinks well of you, I don't care how big your bank account is, your life is a disaster."

-Buffett, let us say it if you don't already know: We think very, very well of you.
+Buffett, let us say it if you don't already know: we think very, very highly of you.

 The views and opinions expressed in this publication are for your general interest and do not necessarily reflect the views and opinions of RBC Direct Investing.
 Furthermore, the products, services and securities referred to in this publication are only available in Canada and other jurisdictions where they may be legally offered for sale.
 If you are not currently resident of Canada, you should not access the information available on the RBC Direct Investing website.